God Forbid: Breakthrough (2004–2013)

-In 2004, they released Gone Forever, which, along with a slot on Ozzfest's second-stage, increased their profile considerably.
+In 2004, they released Gone Forever, which, along with a slot on Ozzfest's second-stage, increased their profile.
 The next year, they released IV: Constitution of Treason, a concept album about the end of the world.
 It was their first album to enter the Billboard 200, debuting at number 118.
-In 2005 and 2006, they supported Trivium on their UK tour along with Mendeed and Bloodsimple.
+In 2005 and 2006, they supported Trivium on their UK tour with Mendeed and Bloodsimple.
 In late 2006 and early 2007, they headlined the Chains of Humanity tour.

 In 2007, God Forbid's "To the Fallen Hero" won the Independent Music Award for Best Hard Rock/Heavy Metal Song.
-They released a DVD on June 10, 2008, and their fifth studio album, Earthsblood, was released on February 24, 2009, and landed at number 110 on the Billboard 200.
+They released a DVD on June 10, 2008, and released their fifth studio album, Earthsblood, on February 24, 2009.
+It landed at number 110 on the Billboard 200.
 God Forbid toured across the United States and Canada in the No Fear Energy Music Tour featuring Lamb of God and others in April.

 In March 2009, Dallas Coyle left the band.
-His replacement for the upcoming tour was named as former Darkest Hour guitarist Kris Norris.
-He was later replaced by Matt Wicklund.
+His replacement for the upcoming tour was former Darkest Hour guitarist Kris Norris.
+He was later replaced with Matt Wicklund.
 In July 2009, God Forbid participated in the Rockstar Mayhem Festival along with Trivium, Bullet for My Valentine, Cannibal Corpse, All That Remains, Slayer, Marilyn Manson and many others.

-In April 2010, the band issued an update that they started work on a new album.
-The new album is titled Equilibrium and was released on March 26, 2012.
+In April 2010, the band issued an update that they started work on a new album titled Equilibrium.
+It was released on March 26, 2012.

 From July 13 to August 28, 2012, God Forbid took part in Metal Hammer's "Trespass America Festival" headlined by Five Finger Death Punch with additional support from Battlecross, Emmure, Pop Evil, Trivium and Killswitch Engage.

 In late 2012, the band co-headlined the Party To The Apocalypse 2012 tour with Shadows Fall starring Thy Will Be Done and Trumpet The Harlot.

 Breakup (2013–2022)

-On August 16, 2013, Doc Coyle posted on his personal website that he has chosen to leave God Forbid.
-Following this, Corey Pierce had said that the band is no more by a post on his Facebook page "No more suspense, God Forbid is over.
+On August 16, 2013, Doc Coyle posted on his personal website that he had left God Forbid.
+Following this, Corey Pierce said in a post on his Facebook page, "No more suspense, God Forbid is over.
 Sorry".
-Right after this, Byron Davis had posted on his Facebook page "It's Friday and my boy is home doing well and yes it's true GF is down.
+After this, Byron Davis posted on his Facebook page, "It's Friday and my boy is home doing well and yes it's true GF is down.
 We are a family for the most part some move on while others keep it real like before the band began.
 I should feel sad but I don't right now because a new chapter has begun.
 I'll be seeing you all around somewhere.
 Believe that.
 Uncle Corey J needs some drums I have a guitar too for him.
 Blabbering".

 During the hiatus, Doc Coyle joined Bad Wolves.